Pip-Install-Party/Interpreter/README.md

-# Component 5 - Interpreter
+# Component 5 - Abstract Syntax Tree

 This program is not yet functional.